kyverno/website/content/en/docs/Writing policies/validate.md

 4. A validation pattern field with the wildcard value '?' will match any single alphanumeric character.
 Empty or missing fields are not matched.
 5. A validation pattern field with the wildcard value '?*' will match any alphanumeric characters and requires the field to be present with non-empty values.
 6. A validation pattern field with the value `null` or "" (empty string) requires that the field not be defined or has no value.
 7. The validation of siblings is performed only when one of the field values matches the value defined in the pattern.
-You can use the parenthesis operator to explictly specify a field value that must be matched.
+You can use the parenthesis operator to explicitly specify a field value that must be matched.
 This allows writing rules like 'if fieldA equals X, then fieldB must equal Y'.
 8. Validation of child values is only performed if the parent matches the pattern.

 ### Wildcards